Cassie Powney

-Cassie Powney (born 22 May 1983) is an English actress, known for portraying the role of Mel Burton on the Channel 4 soap opera Hollyoaks.
+Cassie Powney (born 22 May 1983) is an English actress, known for playing Mel Burton on the Channel 4 soap opera Hollyoaks.

 Career

-She played the role of Mel Burton in the soap opera Hollyoaks alongside her sister Connie, who played the role of Sophie Burton.
-She has been interested in acting since childhood and did a lot of twin roles with Connie, including a twin role in the 2003 film What a Girl Wants.
+She played the role of Mel Burton in the soap opera Hollyoaks alongside her twin sister Connie, who played the role of Sophie Burton.
+She has been interested in acting since childhood and played multiple twin roles with Connie, including in the 2003 film What a Girl Wants.
 Since at least 2021, she has been a beauty editor for the UK edition of Cosmopolitan.

-Cassie and her sister Connie Powney are twins.